GrigoreGabriel/PHP_Project/README.md

 # PHP_Project
-simple php solution for an animal shelter web app
+simple php solution for an animal shelter web app for school